Can a Seller Refuse to Pay a Buyer's Agent?

 Do I have to pay buyer agent commission on a FSBO sale?

-If you sell your house without a realtor, you won't need to pay a listing agent commission.
-But, if your buyer has an agent (which is highly likely), you may be responsible for the buyer's agent commission.
+If you sell your house without a realtor, you won't pay a listing agent commission.
+But if your buyer has an agent (which is highly likely), you may still need to pay the buyer’s agent commission.

-Another rare scenario is where the buyer pays their agent's commission to make their offer more attractive.
-This could happen in a strong seller's market with limited inventory and numerous buyers.
+In rare cases, a buyer may choose to pay their agent out of pocket to make their offer more appealing.
+This is more likely in a strong seller’s market with limited inventory and lots of competition among buyers.

 Do most buyers use agents?